Social Media (F) Law: The German Precedent

 About the Law

-The NetzDG requires that large social media platforms, such as Facebook, Instagram, Twitter, and YouTube, must promptly remove “illegal content,” as defined in 22 provisions of the criminal code of Germany, ranging widely from insult of public office to actual threats of violence.
-The impact of this enactment can be seen by the amount of fine imposed on these companies which is up to 50 million euro, forcing them to arbitrarily remove content to escape pecuniary liability.
+The NetzDG requires that large social media platforms, such as Facebook, Instagram, Twitter, and YouTube, must promptly remove “illegal content,” as defined in 22 provisions of the criminal code of Germany, ranging widely from the insult to public office to actual threats of violence.
+The impact of this enactment can be seen by the amount of fine imposed on these companies which is up to 50 million euros, forcing them to arbitrarily remove content to escape pecuniary liability.

 Even before the law was enacted, Germany was extremely aggressive in expressing its distaste over such expression online.
 Chancellor Angela Merkel’s government has been worried about the explosion of racist abuse and anti-immigrant posts since the arrival, from 2015, of more than a million migrants, predominantly from war-torn Muslim countries.
 Nazi symbols and Holocaust denial are illegal in Germany, and the country has some of the Western world’s most stringent anti-hate speech laws.

 Justice Minister Heiko Maas, who piloted the legislation, said its intention was to make the rules that apply in the real world, equally enforceable in the digital world.

 “Freedom of opinion ends where criminal law begins… Calls to commit murder, threats, insults, incitement to hatred, or the Auschwitz lie aren’t expressions of freedom of opinion but attacks on the freedom of opinion of others,” he said.

 The Human Rights Watch, an international advisory on human rights has sounded warning bells on the impact purported to be attached to the law.
 According to it, the new German law compelling social media companies to remove hate speech and other illegal content can lead to unaccountable, overbroad censorship and should be promptly reversed.